-Under the Department of Prevention & Intervention, the Irvine Family Resource Center offers a multidisciplinary approach to mental health and support and wellness for children, adolescents, and their families.
+Under the Department of Mental Health & Wellness, the IUSD Family Counseling Center offers a multidisciplinary approach to mental health and support and wellness for children, adolescents, and their families.
 The services that we offer are:

 Mental Health Services

-The Irvine Family Resource Center hosts enrichment workshops that are offered to IUSD students, parents, and caregivers.
+The IUSD Family Counseling Center hosts enrichment workshops that are offered to IUSD students, parents, and caregivers.
 These workshops will target a variety of skills that aim to improve communication, parenting strategies, increase coping and resilience.

 For more information on upcoming enrichment workshops contact Christine Guerrero.